 Roamium

 Roamium is the Chromium browser engine binary for TermSurf.
-It wraps libtermsurf_chromium (a C shared library built from the Chromium fork) in a ~400-line Rust binary that handles Unix socket IPC, protobuf message dispatch, and process lifecycle.
+It wraps libtermsurf_chromium (a C shared library built from the Chromium fork) in a small Rust binary (~400 lines) that handles Unix socket IPC, protobuf message dispatch, and process lifecycle.

 Architecture